eex

 All requirements concerning the public disclosure and forwarding of inside information resulting from REMIT, Transparency Regulation and MAR are fulfilled by the EEX Transparency Platform.

 Under REMIT, all electricity and natural gas market participants who are registered with an EU National Regulatory Authority are required to specify a place for the disclosure of inside information.
 This place must be specified whether or not the market participant believes they have information to disclose.
+Furthermore, with the revised REMIT regulation market participants shall disclose the inside information through Inside Information Platforms (IIPs).

 Under MAR, all emission allowance market participants with company-wide (including all EU-subsidiaries) aggregated emissions of at least 6 million tons of CO2 equivalents or, installations with at least 2,430 MW rated thermal input are required to disclose inside information.